How to kill your lawn and start over with new grass

 These incredibly exposed wild succulents were growing on a vertical rock face out in the ocean.
-I snapped the photo during low tide.
-I wouldn’t have been able to go near it otherwise.
 These are a mix of Sedums and Sempervivums.

-Eucalyptus offers a perfect, evergreen tree for fast-draining soils.
+Eucalyptus is a perfect evergreen tree for fast-draining soils.
 The leaves might turn red when heat stressed.

 12. Exposed Pines

-The dramatic foliage of an Echium is a great attribute to any garden, but be sure to put it in a less windy spot, to ensure its towering flowers do not collapse.
+The dramatic foliage of an Echium is a great addition to any garden, but be sure to put it in a less windy spot to ensure its towering flowers do not collapse.

 Rosemary does phenomenally well on the coast.
 After all, it is a Mediterranean plant in a very Mediterranean climate.

 Hydrangeas do great on the coast.
-This one is on the lee side of a building with an eastern exposure, bu.
-Normally this would be a great spot for a Hydrangea, but this one is looking rather sad.
-Hydrangeas are thirsty plants, and love ample moisture.
-If you plant them in fast draining soils, you need to provide them enough water to look their best.
-You can see from the crispy mopheads that it’s not entirely happy. 🙁
+This one is on the lee side of a building with an eastern exposure, but normally this would be a great spot for a Hydrangea, but this one is looking rather sad.
+Hydrangeas are thirsty plants and love ample moisture.
+If you plant them in fast-draining soils, you need to provide them enough water to look their best.
+You can see from the crispy mopheads that the above Hydrangea is not entirely happy. 🙁